strazdinsg/rebus/backend/README.md

   [this](https://learn.microsoft.com/en-us/rest/api/storageservices/cross-origin-resource-sharing--cors--support-for-the-azure-storage-services#enabling-cors-for-azure-storage)
   for more information.

-You can start the backend by executing `mvn spring-boot:run` in the terminal.
+You can start the backend by executing `mvn spring-boot:run -Dspring-boot.run.profiles=prod` in the terminal.

+Note, that you need to specify the `prod` profile when running the application in production.
+Without it some variables will not be set correctly from the `application-prod.properties` file.

 During development can simply run `RebusApplication.main()` method from your IDE.